ttaomae/dotconfig/README.md

     * [WinDirStat](https://windirstat.net/)
     * [Sysinternals](https://learn.microsoft.com/en-us/sysinternals/)

-various a collection of software.[Scoop](https://scoop.sh/), then use Scoop to install the following software:

 Script execution must be enabled to run the installation script.
 Additionally, many of the software are installed and managed by [Scoop](https://scoop.sh/) which also requires script execution, so do not disable it after the